 Cattle need to be identified for traceability, to track disease outbreaks and to ensure the integrity of British beef.

 Cattle must be identified with a pair of approved ear tags and have been issued with a passport.
 This identity and documentation must stay with the beast throughout its life.
-The British Cattle Movement Service (BCMS - part of Defra) must be informed of any movements and deaths.
+The British Cattle Movement Service (BCMS) must be informed of any movements and deaths.

 A record of all cattle births, deaths and movements must be recorded in a holding register.